 There are a number of different models one can use for coaching:

-1. It is often done one-on-one on the phone at regular intervals, such as once every week or two.
+1. It is often done one-on-one on the phone at regular intervals, such as once every one or two weeks.

 3. Another model is the Virtual Group.
 This model has up to 15 people on a phone call, usually focused around a particular topic, such as "Becoming Organized."
 The calls take place every week or two.